junqueror/DialogFlowBackend/README.md

-# FlaskBaseStructure
+# DialogFlow Backend
-A basic structure for new flask projects
+A Python backend for DialoFlow